4U6U57/git.merge/README.md

 `~/bin/gitmerge` to your PATH to make it easier).

 ## Usage
-Simply run `~/bin/gitmerge/gitmerge.sh` in the directory you would like to
+Simply run `~/bin/gitmerge/gitmerge.sh` in the directory you would like to create the merged repository.

 ## File Input
 Format a file as follows, for automated merging, then run with input redirect